gugitia/chromiumApp/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The app was made using JS React technology.
-It is the front end of the Chromium Store project and works with the ChromiumApi Project (https://github.com/gugitia/chromiumAPI)
+It is the front end of the Chromium Store project and works with the ChromiumApi Project (https://github.com/gugitia/chromiumAPI).

 # How it works

-We have two user types, the user and the staff, the user can sign up and log in and is only able to see the the store pages ( "/loja" and "/" menu ) and the staff can only see the pages ("/adm", "/staff-login")
+We have two user types, the user and the staff, the user can sign up and log in and is only able to see the the store pages ("/registro", "/login", "/loja", "/" menu ) and the staff can only see the pages ("/adm", "/staff-login").

+There is a tapbar on all pages that is not functional yet.
+The navbar on the "/" is intended to be a hidden menu and be on other pages.

 #### Adm